correderadiego/robotBipedFirmware/README.md

  - Learn about the biped movement.
  - Create a cheap and expandable robot biped platform

+The project is being developed using eclipse with sloeber plugin.
+You should be able to compile it using this platform.
+If you are interested in the tests please check this repository https://github.com/correderadiego/robotBipedFirmwareTest

  I have included a folder with the stls that I have used.
 I made a mixture from the three previous projects.
 They are included only for reference.
 Please check the oficial resources from :

   - https://github.com/plenprojectcompany/PLEN2/tree/master/stl